python313again/discord-self-ai/README.md

 # discord-self-ai
-you want to appear online, than this is for you, warning this can get you banned
+you want to appear online, then this is for you, warning this can get you banned